-Figure 3 shows regional employment by month for 2013 through 2016.
-Much like 2015, 2016 was a strong year for employment in the region with monthly totals higher than the previous four years in all months but October.
-This continues a positive trend of year-over-year gains in regional employment that began in 2012.
+Figure 3 shows regional employment by month for 2013 through 2017.
+In 2017, regional employment was down in nine months compared to 2016.
+This reverses a positive trend of year-over-year gains in regional employment that began in mid-2012.

 Source: Illinois Department of Economic Security.
-Includes employees covered under the State's Unemployment Insurance Act.
+Includes employees covered under the State's Unemployment Insurance

+Act.
 Government workers are not included.

 The shift in the share of total employment towards downtown Chicago is evident in office occupancy rates (see Figure 4).
 Downtown Chicago office occupancy rates remained constant near 85.1% between the First Quarter of 2012 through the first half of 2013.
 Beginning in the Third Quarter of 2013, the occupancy rate began to climb.
 By the Fourth Quarter of 2016, the rate had gone up to 89%.
-Office occupancy rates outside of downtown continued a slow and steady increase in 2016 that began in the Fourth Quarter of 2012, starting the year at 81.0% and rising to 81.3% by the Fourth Quarter.
+Occupancy rates dropped slightly to 87.8% by the Fourth Quarter of 2017.
+Office occupancy rates outside of downtown were relatively unchanged in 2017 compared to 2016.
+The Fourth Quarter of 2016 was 81.3% and the Fourth Quarter of 2017 was 81.4%.
 The difference between downtown and outside-of-downtown occupancy has been steady since the Second Quarter of 2008.